The Tradition Continues…..

 Matt graduated from Ohio State University as did his wife Rachel, who serves as Office Manager.
 Matt handles risk management, cattle and feed mills.

 Brad and Jeff graduated from Wilmington College.
-Brad is the Swine Production Leader and does training certification, logistics and bio-security for the farm.
+Brad is the Senior Manager of Pork Procurement at Bob Evans Farms.
 Jeff works for Syngenta working closely with farmers implementing crop protection programs.

 Casey graduated from Baldwin-Wallace College and works off the farm as the Chief Compliance Officer for Portfolio, providing aftermarket insurance products via dealerships.